 Yes, this is pretty sad stuff, but it’s also a good reminder to focus on the now and to stay true to yourself.
 If your passion is traveling, why not do it?
 We often set our own obstacles and convince ourselves we can’t surmount them, therefore something like traveling is just not feasible or appropriate right now.
 You may hate your job, but quitting it to travel sounds too risky – what if you get offered a great position in two years?
 Or you’ve got a family or partner that can’t join you or doesn’t support you going somewhere alone.
 Regardless of the reason, if you do decide to go on a journey, don’t look back or second-guess yourself.

 Look, I left unsure of what to make of my life up until that point.
-I just knew what I was doing every day, waking up at 4:45 am to get ready and be at work by 7:00 am to perform a job I could care less about and impress people who viewed me as expendable.
+I just knew what I was doing every day, waking up at 4:45 am to get ready and be at work by 7:00 am to perform a job I didn’t love anymore and impress people who viewed me as expendable.
 I knew I loved traveling and I hated limited myself to going somewhere two times a year.
 So I left.
 Just like that.

 I came back after 4 months from a world tour of 13 countries, hauling a heavier Osprey on my back and a fuller heart.
 Above all, I realized the insignificance of what we trivialize in daily life (such as working too hard, pleasing others, comparing ourselves to impossible equals, etc.).
 I may not have figured out what I wanted to do next, but I was more certain than ever it wasn’t what I had been doing before.
 And maybe that clarity of mind of what you don’t want is an important step to figuring out what you do what.